 - 1. Issue senior securities, except as otherwise permitted under the 1940 Act, and the rules and regulations promulgated thereunder; - 2.
 Borrow money, except (a) from a bank, provided that immediately after such borrowing there is an asset coverage of 300% for all borrowings of a Fund; or (b) from a bank or other persons for temporary purposes only, provided that such temporary borrowings are in an amount not exceeding 5% of a Fund's total assets at the time when the borrowing is made.
 This limitation does not preclude a Fund from entering into reverse repurchase transactions, provided that a Fund has an asset coverage of 300% for all borrowings and repurchase commitments of a Fund pursuant to reverse repurchase transactions; - 3.
 Engage in the business of underwriting securities issued by others, except to the extent that the Fund may be considered an underwriter within the meaning of the Securities Act, in the disposition of restricted securities or in connection with its investments in other investment companies; - 4.
 Purchase or sell real estate or interests in real estate.
 This limitation is not applicable to investments in marketable securities that are secured by or represent interests in real estate.
 This limitation does not preclude a Fund from investing in mortgage-related securities or investing in companies engaged in the real estate business or that have a significant portion of their assets in real estate (including REITs); - 5.
-Invest more than 25% of the market value of its assets in the securities of companies engaged in any one industry or group of industries.
+Invest more than 25% of the market value of its assets in the securities of companies engaged in any one industry or group of industries, with the exception of the Simplify Health Care ETF.
 This limitation does not apply to investment in the securities of the U.S. Government, its agencies or instrumentalities.
-If the Fund invests in unaffiliated underlying investment companies, the Fund will consider the concentration of the underlying investment companies for purposes of determining compliance with its own concentration policy. - 6.
+The Simplify Health Care ETF will invest 25% or more of the value of its total assets in the securities of issuers in health care and equipment services and pharmaceuticals, biotechnology, and life sciences related industries.
+These groups of industries include: health care equipment & supplies, health care providers & services, health care technology, biotechnology, pharmaceuticals, and life sciences tools & services.
+For purposes of determining industry concentration, if the Simplify Health Care ETF invests in unaffiliated underlying investment companies, the Simplify Health Care ETF will consider the concentration of the underlying investment companies for purposes of determining compliance with its own concentration policy. - 6.
 Purchase or sell commodities (unless acquired as a result of ownership of securities or other investments) or commodity futures contracts, except that a Fund may purchase and sell futures contracts and options to the full extent permitted under the 1940 Act, sell foreign currency contracts in accordance with any rules of the Commodity Futures Trading Commission, invest in securities or other instruments backed by commodities, and invest in companies that are engaged in a commodities business or have a significant portion of their assets in commodities; or - 7.
 Make loans to others, except that a Fund may, in accordance with its investment objective and policies, (i) lend portfolio securities, (ii) purchase and hold debt securities or other debt instruments, including but not limited to loan participations and sub-participations, assignments, and structured securities, (iii) make loans secured by mortgages on real property, (iv) enter into repurchase agreements, (v) enter into transactions where each loan is represented by a note executed by the borrower, and (vi) make time deposits with financial institutions and invest in instruments issued by financial institutions.
 For purposes of this limitation, the term "loans" shall not include the purchase of a portion of an issue of publicly distributed bonds, debentures or other securities.